Supporting child abuse survivors

 We have commissioned NHS Education Scotland to lead the development of a comprehensive National Trauma Skills and Knowledge Framework and National Training Plan for those working with people across the lifespan (including children and young people) who are affected by trauma and abuse in Scotland.

-The Transforming Trauma Knowledge and Skill Framework is expected to be published at the end of May 2017.
-This framework will equip practitioners working in both the statutory and voluntary sectors with the knowledge and skills to be able to identify risk of abuse and respond in a way that enables positive outcomes for survivors of abuse and trauma.
+The Transforming Trauma Knowledge and Skill Framework will equip practitioners working in both the statutory and voluntary sectors with the knowledge and skills to be able to identify risk of abuse and respond in a way that enables positive outcomes for survivors of abuse and trauma.

 A National Training Plan will be developed over the following two years and reviewed in 2019.